generalibm/generalibm.github.io/source/_posts/rCore-lab2.md

 ---
 ## Introduction

 **Memory Management** is an important component in **Operating System**, and plays key role both in Process/Thread implementation and I/O subsystem.
-It is a classic problem for OS designing and many book s introducing Memory Management at length.
-However, implementing a memory management system are not easy, especially from zero to one.
+It is a classic problem for OS designing and many book s illustrate Memory Management at length.
+However, implementing a memory management system is not easy, especially from zero to one.
 But it is also perhaps the most helpful approach to understanding the key principles of memory management. [rCore lab 2](https://rcore-os.github.io/rCore-Tutorial-deploy/docs/lab-2/practice.html) is focusing on the implementation of physical memory management through some classic methods like abstracting memory with **frame**.

 <!--more-->